dyozie/pivotal-hd-docs/content/getting-started/multi-node-cluster.md

 The following picture gives a brief overview of the cluster.
 ![Two Node Cluster](/images/multi-node.png)

 FIG. 1 shows a two node cluster.
 Since, we have only two nodes, we will use the master node as both master and slave.
-For clarity, master and slave1 are shown as separate nodes, however in this tutorial, master will also act as one of the slave.
+For clarity, master and slave1 are shown as separate nodes.
+However, in this tutorial, master will also act as one of the slave.

-Master node runs both the namenode and the ResourceManager and Namenode.
-Since Master is also a slave, NodeManger and  DatNode also runs on the master node.
+Master node runs both the Namenode and ResourceManager .
+Since Master is also a slave, NodeManger and  DataNode also runs on the master node.

 ####Master
 * NameNode